Deadline

 Description

-The Department of Energy (DOE) Office of Technology Transitions (OTT) and Office of Manufacturing & Energy Supply Chains (MESC), in collaboration with its newly established Partnership Intermediary Agreement (PIA) with DEFENSEWERX, called ENERGYWERX, will host an Objective Strategic Session (OSS) and Assessment Event (AE) to identify organizations that analyze and synthesize the core issues within clean energy supply chains across technologies.
+The Department of Energy (DOE) Office of Technology Commercialization (OTC) and Office of Manufacturing & Energy Supply Chains (MESC), in collaboration with its newly established Partnership Intermediary Agreement (PIA) with DEFENSEWERX, called ENERGYWERX, will host an Objective Strategic Session (OSS) and Assessment Event (AE) to identify organizations that analyze and synthesize the core issues within clean energy supply chains across technologies.

 Objective